-Ixekizumab (Taltz) is FDA-indicated for the adult treatment of moderate to severe plaque psoriasis.
+Ixekizumab is FDA-indicated for the adult treatment of moderate to severe plaque psoriasis.
 These adult patients are also candidates for systemic therapy or phototherapy.
-Safety and effectiveness have not been determined in pediatric patients.
-Next, psoriasis will be briefly discussed to better understand ixekizumab's mechanism of action and its therapeutic use.
+Research has not yet determined the safety and effectiveness in pediatric patients.
+Also, a brief discussion of psoriasis will follow, to understand better the mechanism of action of ixekizumab and its therapeutic use.

-Ixekizumab (Taltz) is administered subcutaneously.
-It should be stored at 2 to 8 degrees Centigrade (36 to 46 degrees Fahrenheit).
-The ixekizumab dosage form should not be frozen, and it should be protected from light.
-The unused portion of the dosage from should be discarded.
-The patient should remove ixekizumab from the refrigerator and let it warm to room temperature which will take approximately 30 minutes.
-Next, the patient should visually inspect the ixekizumab liquid which should be free of particles and clear in color to a slightly yellow color.
+Ixekizumab administration is subcutaneous.
+Storage should be at 2 to 8 degrees Celsius (36 to 46 degrees Fahrenheit).
+The ixekizumab dosage form should not be frozen, and it requires protection from light.
+The patient should discard the unused portion of the dosage.
+The patient should remove ixekizumab from the refrigerator and let it warm to room temperature, which will take approximately 30 minutes.
+Next, the patient should visually inspect the ixekizumab liquid, which should be free of particles and clear in color to a slightly yellow color.
 The patient should not shake the autoinjector or prefilled syringe.
 Lastly, the patient should inject ixekizumab subcutaneously at the directed dose.
-Recommended sites of injection are the thighs, upper arms, or abdomen which should be rotated to prevent damage to the skin.
-The patient should avoid injecting sites which are affected by psoriasis, bruised or damaged.
+Recommended sites of injection are the thighs, upper arms, or abdomen, which the patient should rotate to prevent damage to the skin.
+The patient should avoid injecting sites that are affected by psoriasis, are bruised, or are damaged.

 The recommended dosing is the following:

-Commonly observed (> 10%) adverse drug reactions in patients who were treated with ixekizumab (Taltz) are: neutropenia, hypersensitivity reactions, e.g., urticaria and angioedema, infections, injection site reactions, e.g., pain.
-Less commonly observed (< 10%) adverse drug reactions are: fungal skin infections (tinea), nausea, thrombocytopenia, and antibody development.
-The antibody development can decrease the concentrations of ixekizumab and decrease drug efficacy.
-Less than 1% observed adverse drug reactions are: Crohn disease, ulcerative colitiis, oral candidiasis (Candida albicans infection), influenza, conjunctivitis, and rhinitis.
-The Crohn disease and ulcerative colitis include exacerbations in susceptible patients.
+Commonly observed (over 10%) adverse drug reactions in patients who have treatment with ixekizumab are: neutropenia, hypersensitivity reactions, e.g., urticaria and angioedema, infections, injection site reactions, e.g., pain.
+Less commonly observed (less than 10%), adverse drug reactions are fungal skin infections (tinea), nausea, thrombocytopenia, and antibody development.
+Antibody development can decrease the concentrations of ixekizumab and decrease drug efficacy.
+Less than 1% observed adverse drug reactions are: Crohn disease, ulcerative colitis, oral candidiasis (Candida albicans infection), influenza, conjunctivitis, and rhinitis.
+Crohn disease and ulcerative colitis include exacerbations in susceptible patients.

-A patient contraindication is a severe hypersensitivity reaction, for example, anaphylaxis to the ixekizumab (Taltz) dosage form.
+Patient contraindications include a severe hypersensitivity reaction, for example, anaphylaxis resulting from ixekizumab itself or any excipients in the dosage form.

-It is recommended that patients receiving treatment with ixekizumab (Taltz) should be monitored for signs of infection, for example, tuberculosis, and inflammatory bowel disease including exacerbations.
+Recommendations are that patients receiving treatment with ixekizumab receive monitoring for signs of infection; for example, tuberculosis, and inflammatory bowel disease, including exacerbations.

-There are no specific antidotes for an overdose of ixekizumab (Taltz).
+There are no specific antidotes for an overdose of ixekizumab.